-80. The annual quota of trochus for the fishery is the quota stated on the authority.
+80. The annual quota of trochus for the fishery is 150 tonnes.

 Selling trochus

 81. The authority holder may sell trochus taken under the authority only to a buyer or the holder of another authority allowing the holder to buy trochus.